duartegroup/molfunc/README.md

 ## About
 _ffunc_ is a Python tool for *f*ast *func*tionalisation of 3D molecules.
 Given a
-[.xyz](https://en.wikipedia.org/wiki/XYZ_file_format) file functionalisation is performed by specifying monovalent atoms in the structure to swap for a set of fragments given as their corresponding SMILES strings.
+[.xyz](https://en.wikipedia.org/wiki/XYZ_file_format) file molecular functionalisation is performed by specifying monovalent atoms in the structure to swap for a set of fragments given as their corresponding SMILES strings.
+The energy of the combined molecule is minimised with purely rigid body rotations.
 Possible use cases include catalyst functionalisation, ligand modification and combinatorial molecule generation.

 ***
 ## Installation